Evolutionary instability of selfish learning in repeated games: Results

-Finally, we also consider an example that does not meet the conditions of a social dilemma, the battle of the sexes \citep{maynardsmith:CUP:1982}.
-Here, payoffs satisfy $S>T>R\geqslant P$.
+Finally, we consider an example that does not meet the conditions of a social dilemma: the hero game \citep{tanimoto:S:2015}.
+This game, sometimes referred to as a (symmetric) battle of the sexes \citep{maynardsmith:CUP:1982,luce:D:1989}, satisfies $S>T>R\geqslant P$.
+Here, mutual $C$ is preferred to mutual $D$, but when both players use $C$, a single player can act as a ``hero'' and improve both players' payoffs by switching to $D$ \citep{rapoport:BS:1967}.
 The one-shot game has two pure equilibria, but players disagree on which equilibrium they prefer.
 When two selfish learners engage in the repeated game, they frequently converge toward one of these pure one-shot equilibria (\sfig{others_neutral}d).
 In contrast, groups with at least one \FMTL{}~player reliably learn to alternate (\sfig{others_neutral}e,f).
-Selfish learning is already able to generate efficient outcomes, but only \FMTL{} makes sure the realized outcome is fair, irrespective of the learning rule of the opponent. \stab{SummaryFixedLearningRules} summarizes the effects of using \FMTL{} versus selfish learning when the opponent is a selfish learner.
+Selfish learning is able to generate efficient outcomes, but only \FMTL{} makes sure the realized outcome is fair, irrespective of the learning rule of the opponent. \stab{SummaryFixedLearningRules} summarizes these results across the different games we study.